-König sits on the board of University of Zurich’s Life Sciences Fund, the evaluation panel of the Bridge Grant Proof of Concept scheme run by the Swiss National Science Foundation and the Swiss Commission for Technology and Innovation, the selection committee of healthcare accelerator program BaseLaunch and serves as a coach with the ETH (Swiss Federal Institute of Technology in Zurich)’s Pioneer Labs program.
+König sits on the board of University of Zurich’s Life Sciences Fund, the evaluation panel of the Bridge Grant Proof of Concept scheme run by the Swiss National Science Foundation and the Swiss Commission for Technology and Innovation, the selection committee of healthcare accelerator programme BaseLaunch and serves as a coach with the ETH (Swiss Federal Institute of Technology in Zurich)’s Pioneer Labs scheme.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.